 The United States Equal Employment Opportunity Commission (EEOC) enforces federal antidiscrimination laws, including Title VII of the 1964 federal Civil Rights Act (codified as 42 U.S.C. § 2000e et seq.).
 An individual can file a complaint with the EEOC anytime within 300 days of the harassment.
 There is no cost to file a complaint with the EEOC.
-The EEOC will investigate the complaint and determine whether there is reasonable cause to believe that discrimination has occurred, at which point the EEOC will issue a "right to sue" letter permitting the employee to file a complaint in federal court.
+The EEOC will investigate the complaint and determine whether there is reasonable cause to believe that discrimination has occurred.
+If the complaint cannot be resolved in the EEOC, such as by voluntary settlement, a hearing, or otherwise, the EEOC may issue a Notice of Right to Sue that permits complaining parties to file a lawsuit in Federal court.
+If an individual files an administrative complaint with the New York State Division of Human Rights (discussed below), the Division will automatically file the complaint with the EEOC to preserve the right to proceed in federal court.